technyon/nuki_hub/README.md

 Note that there are two builds of Nuki Hub for the ESP32-S3 available.<br>
 One for devices with no or Quad SPI PSRAM and one for devices with Octal SPI PSRAM.<br>
-Webflash will automatically flash the no/Quad SPI PSRAM build when an ESP32-S3 is connected.<br>
 If your ESP32-S3 device has PSRAM but it is not detected please switch to the other S3 binary.<br>
 You can do this by flashing the correct binaries manually or by selecting the option to switch S3 binary build from the Firmware Update page of the Web Configurator.